 - 20 weeks+ feed layer to your flock

-- If your flock is of mixed age, feed the whole flock grower until the youngest ones reach 20 weeks.
+- If your flock is of mixed age, feed the whole flock grower until the youngest birds reach 20 weeks of age.

-- If this is the case, be sure to offer your hens free choice calcium.
-The chicks won’t eat it and your hens will get what they need.
+- If this is the case, be sure to offer your hens a free choice of calcium.
+The chicks won’t eat it, and your hens will get what they need.
 We use their eggshells to provide calcium, but you can use oyster shells if you prefer.

 Feeders vs. Scattering